flynnjh/github-profiles-tailwind/README.md

 # GitHub Profile Viewer

-##A simple web app to view GitHub profiles made with React and Tailwind
+A simple web app to view GitHub profiles made with React and Tailwind

+## Examples

 Example of a user profile:
 ![](./example/example_profile.png)